-It is possible to add/remove processors to/from schedulers at run-time, see rtems_scheduler_add_processor() (page 63) and rtems_scheduler_remove_processor() (page 64).
+It is possible to add/remove processors to/from schedulers at run-time, see rtems_scheduler_add_processor() and rtems_scheduler_remove_processor().

-24.19.5 Configuration Example
+26.19.5 Configuration Example

 The following example shows a scheduler configuration for a hypothetical product using two chip variants.
 One variant has four processors which is used for the normal product line and another provides eight processors for the high-performance product line.
 The first processor performs hard-real time control of actuators and sensors.
 The second processor is not used by RTEMS at all and runs a Linux instance to provide a graphical user interface.
 The additional processors are used for a worker thread pool to perform data processing operations.